loryma/react-todo/README.md

 - mark all tasks as completed
 - remove all completed tasks

-Todo app uses uses `useContext` hook and `useRducer` for managing state and passing state deep into component tree.
+Todo app uses uses `useContext` hook and `useReducer` for managing state and passing state deep into component tree.

+**Dependencies**

-`react-router-dom` package is used for showing pages with active and completed items.
+- `react-router-dom` package is used for showing pages with active and completed items.
-`react-transition-group` package is used for animation of adding/removing tasks.
+- `react-transition-group` package is used for animation of adding/removing tasks.